On isolated singularities for fractional Lane-Emden equation in the Serrin's critical case: Introduction

 \end{theorem}

-Notice that a positive solution of (\ref{eq 1.1}) with the removable singularity could be derived by Mountain Pass theorem.
-Our construction of singular solutions is based on the observation that some special functions could be sub-solution near the origin and the approximating procedure is applied to obtain singular solutions by suitable estimates and scaling property.
+Notice that a positive solution of (\ref{eq 1.1}) with a removable singularity could be derived by Mountain Pass theorem.
+Our construction of singular solutions is based on the observation that some special functions could be sub-solutions near the origin and the approximation procedure is applied to obtain singular solutions by suitable estimates and scaling property.

-The derivation of a sequence of isolated singular solutions parameterized in the second blowing up rate is totally new and our construction could be extended to the laplacian case: \begin{corollary} Let $p=\frac{N}{N-2}$, then for any $k\in\R$ problem (\ref{eq 1.1-loc}) has a positive singular solution $u_k$ such that
+The derivation of a sequence of isolated singular solutions parameterized in the second blow-up rate is totally new and our construction is also appropriate to the laplacian case: \begin{corollary} Let $p=\frac{N}{N-2}$, then there exists $k^*\in\R$ such that for any $k\in(-\infty,,k^*)$ problem (\ref{eq 1.1-loc}) has a positive singular solution $u_k$ such that